 Looking for a reliable portable computer that does more than a normal tablet yet won’t put as big a dent in your wallet as most laptops?
 It might be time to consider a Chromebook.

-Introduced in 2011 as stripped-down, budget-friendly alternatives to regular laptops, they competed directly with the small Windows-based netbooks that were very popular at the time
+Introduced a decade ago as stripped-down, budget-friendly alternatives to regular laptops, they competed directly with the small Windows-based netbooks that were very popular at the time

 Netbooks have now almost completely disappeared, but Chromebooks have flourished.
 Their low price points, simplicity, and ease of management has made them the preferred choice of many schools and businesses, and they’re now becoming more popular for home users as well.